JackFrancisD/pyApolloPhotosDownloader/README.md

 ## Contribute!

-If you give enough of a shit, feel free to submit patches, I'm happy to accept them as I probably won't be improving this script much unless I need it again for something.
+If you give enough of a shit, feel free to submit patches, I'm happy to accept them as I probably won't be improving this script much unless there's some serious bug I haven't noticed, or until I need it again for some other Flickr downloads.

-I am aware of all the issues (like no error checking and error handling), so don't waste your time submitting issues.
-If you wanna help, fix them, it's easy as the script is quite simple.

 Cheers,

 JackFrancisD